chapter 10

 So that is what we did.
 We got up each morning and made a tea and ate a few cookies.
 And when someone was inspired to move to the garden or the shop, they did.

 But as beautiful as it was in the Toscana, when Jesus returned, I was ready to go back to Rome with him.
 Even if we lived forever, there was no forgiveness for not taking love when it was there.
 The now was what mattered.
+No matter when it was.

 When we were back in Rome, Borus Charus helped me set up a theater group at the University.
 He and Jesus were my biggest fans.
-They often sat and disgusted with me the philosophy of theater and the necessity of creating a real life theater.
+They often sat and discussed with me the philosophy of theater and the necessity of creating a real life theater.

 Borus had much influence and won the support of Rome to execute what he called the great conspiracy.
 Not with the Roman officials.
-With them he called it the new church.
+With them he called it the New Church.

 "That shouldn't be a problem."